drowsysomnolent/RLFactor/README.md

 ## Performance Results

-The framework has been successfully deployed on real market data:
+The framework has been successfully deployed on real market data with my comprehensive change:
 - **Asset**: Steel Rebar Futures (minute-level OHLC data)
 - **Achievement**: Consistent **out-of-sample IC 0.09+** with only 10-factor alpha pool
-- **Stability**: Robust performance across different market conditions

 ## Quick Start